weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ## Overview

-This page describes the `v4` Python client for Weaviate.

-The full set of features is covered in the client documentation pages.
-This page covers key ideas and aspects of the new Python client.
+This page discuses key ideas and aspects of the new Python client.
+There are code samples throughout the Weaviate documentation, and the "how-to" sections have a large number of task oriented examples.

-Please see the migration guide below for key changes between beta releases.
+Please see the migration guide below for changes in the client between beta releases.

 ### Key changes from `v3`